 The advantages of the Dymaxion include that is has the most waking hours of any cycle, which best for those who prioritise efficiency over sleep.
 Once adapted this cycle allows 6 hour waking periods so you can get a lot done.
 The disadvantages however, are that this cycle is one of the most difficult to adapt to and chances are, you will be feeling tired throughout the day.
 Not to mention, sleeping for 30 minutes 4 times a day is likely to be difficult for scheduling.

-The Uberman consists of 6 to 8 equidistant naps across the day, each lasting 20 minutes.
-Because this seems the most restrictive, it’s best for those who can follow a rigid schedule and those who don’t perform activities or work that require longer than 3.5 hours, as that’s all the waking time you get between naps.
+The Uberman is a polyphasic cycle which consists of 6 to 8 equidistant naps across the day, each lasting 20 minutes.
+Because this seems the most restrictive, it’s best for those who can follow a rigid polyphasic sleep schedule.
+This is generally those who don’t perform activities or work that require longer than 3.5 hours, as that’s all the waking time you get between naps.

-Advantages of the Uberman include quick naps, each only 20 minutes long.
-Because you only get 2-3 hours sleep each day, you can also get a lot done and once fully adapted, this cycle means you’d be able to quickly fall asleep anywhere.
-There are obvious disadvantages however, including extremely inflexible in sleeping and waking times, which isn’t ideal if you want a social life.
-Not to mention, such a lack of sleep would be difficult to adapt to.
+Advantages of the Uberman cycle include quick naps, each only 20 minutes long.
+Because you only get 2 hours of sleep each day, you can also get a lot done and once fully adapted, this cycle means you’d be able to quickly fall asleep anywhere.
+However, there are obvious disadvantages to this extreme polyphasic sleep cycle.
+It’s extremely inflexible in sleeping and waking times, which isn’t ideal if you want a social life.
+Not to mention, only 2 hours of sleep each day would be difficult to adapt to.

 One of our other infographics, 7 Sleep Mistakes You Don’t Know You’re Making and How to Fix Them, looks at what you can do about the sleep you’re getting now, regardless of pattern.